-Your phone, tablets and likely your laptop have some ability to interpret and use multitouch input to assist with using your devices in a wide variety of ways.
-These types of inputs help us interact with on-screen elements, mimic real-world gestures and lower the wall between the metaphor of icon driven graphics and physical objects.
+Your phone, tablets and likely your laptop have ability to interpret and use the multitouch input to assist with using your devices in a wide variety of ways.
+These types of inputs help us interact with on-screen elements, mimic real-world gestures and lower the wall between the metaphor of icon-driven graphics and physical objects.

 We’ve likely seen videos of new computer users, children and even animals interacting with smartphones and tablets naturally, easily and with few troubles.

-Reflect on this for a moment in the scope of your experience as a designer for computer-based experiences.
+Reflect on this for a moment in your experience as a designer for computer-based experiences.

 Here is a video of some toddlers flipping through a magazine, expecting it to be an iPad, for example: